Fall Foliage Vacations: The Best Places to Travel in the U.S.

 Vermont

 How to get there: A road trip through Vermont is the ultimate way to explore.
-Fly into Burlington, rent a car, and meander along Route 100, which is one of the most scenic drives in New England.
+Fly into Burlington, rent a car, and meander along Route 100, one of the most scenic drives in New England.

 Western Massachusetts